opentensor/developer-docs/docs/yc3-blog.md

+---
+title: "How Yuma Consensus 3 Makes Bittensor More Fair"
+---

 # How Yuma Consensus 3 Makes Bittensor More Fair

 YC3 is the next evolution of Bittensor's consensus mechanism, designed to reward miner innovation and early recognition by validators.